ZimingLiii/zimingliii.github.io/_pages/about.md

 I'm a member of the [CAIR](https://cair.rit.edu){:target="_blank" rel="noopener noreferrer"} (Center for Accessibility and Inclusion Research) Lab and the [AIR](https://www.ritairlab.org){:target="_blank" rel="noopener noreferrer"} (Accessible and Immersive Realities) Lab.
 I am passionate about applying cutting-edge technology to develop accessible and inclusive tools, especially in VR.

-Beyond academia, I’m also a web and game programmer, designer, and Chinese-language writer.
+Beyond academia, I’m also a web and VR/game programmer 🎮, designer 🎨, and Chinese-language writer ✍️.
 I enjoy crafting immersive narratives and interactive experiences.

 ## Publications